VectorLogoZone/logosearch/README.md

 Click on a logo to go to the original source.
 You will need to check the source's license before re-using.

-No hot-linking.

 ## Contributing

+If you want to add another git repository with SVG logos, please submit a [github issue](https://github.com/VectorLogoZone/git-svg-logos/issues/new) on the [git-svg-logos](https://github.com/VectorLogoZone/git-svg-logos) repo.

-Contributions are welcome!
+Code contributions are welcome!
 Please follow the standard Github [Fork & Pull Request Workflow](https://gist.github.com/Chaser324/ce0505fbed06b947d962).

-See the [to do list](TODO.md) for a list of things that are planned.
+See the [to do list](TODO.md) for a list of things that are already being planned.

-If you want to add another source of SVG logos, please submit a [github issue](https://github.com/VectorLogoZone/git-svg-logos/issues/new) on the [git-svg-logos](https://github.com/VectorLogoZone/git-svg-logos) repo.

 ## API